LeetLLM

 You just built a conventional ML product path: time-safe features, deployed predictive models, and monitoring gates that preserve held-out evidence and an audit trail.
 Now comes a harder design question: when your system is wrong, should you write another rule, learn from more examples, or spend more compute searching among possible answers?

-This lesson won't treat "more compute" as magic.
-You'll build a tiny ShopFlow ticket router, see when rules are useful, measure where they fail, and decide what additional budget can honestly buy.
+More compute doesn't automatically fix a system.
+You'll build a tiny AI-incident router, see when rules are useful, measure where they fail, and decide what additional budget can honestly buy.

 Where effort compounds

-A rule can say if "refund" in text: route_to("refund").
+A rule can say if "latency" in text: route_to("latency").
 That works on wording the author anticipated.
-A learner can fit patterns from labeled tickets such as money back, damaged return, and delivery delayed.
-A search step can generate several possible actions and check each one against policy evidence before committing.
+A learner can fit patterns from labeled issues such as TTFT spike, unsupported citation, and OAuth callback failed.
+A search step can generate several possible actions and check each one against evaluation evidence before committing.

 Those are different ways to spend effort: